NOC-OI/dpypeline/README.md

 # How to use

-## 1. Install the data-pypeline package
+## 1. Install the dpypeline package

-Install data-pypeline using pip:
+Install dpypeline using pip:

 ```bash
 pip install -i https://test.pypi.org/simple/ dpypeline